Morfel/UnityStateMachine/README.md

 UnityStateMachine
 =================

-A state machine implementation for unity3D
+A finite state machine implementation for unity3D.